Inkster families

 Front row - David and Robert.

 About 1794 John Inkster of Innister and later of Saviskaill married Barbara Marwick.
 Their son William married Rebekkah Marwick in 1827 and their son William married Mary Gibson of Langskaill c1859 and made their home at the farm of Cogar in Rousay.
-Their son David 1862-1928 married Isabella Sinclair.
-Their son William 1888-1955 married Ann Inkster (no relative).
+Their son David (1862-1928) married Isabella Sinclair.
+Their son William (1888-1955) married Ann Inkster (no relative).
 They emigrated to Manitoba, Canada.

 William Inkster of Cogar 1831-1906.
-The child is thought to be his grand-daughter Annabelle Sinclair born in 1886.
+The child is thought to be his granddaughter Annabelle Sinclair born in 1886.

 Home